polifonia-project/external-components/components/LED.md

 ---
 id: led
-name: Listening Experience Database brief description: LED is an open and freely searchable database that brings together a mass of data about people’s experiences of listening to music of all kinds, in any historical period and any culture.
+name: Listening Experience Database
+brief-description: LED is an open and freely searchable database that brings together a mass of data about people’s experiences of listening to music of all kinds, in any historical period and any culture.
 type:
   - Dataset
 #release date: